linux-cultist/venv-selector.nvim/README.md

 ## ☄ Getting started

-Once the plugin has been installed, the `:VenvActivate` command is available.
+Once the plugin has been installed, the `:VenvSelect` command is available.

 This plugin will look for python virtual environments located close to your code.